 Computer Matching Process

-Upon accreditation of the dietetics program students will be able to participate in a competitive computer matching process for Dietetic Internships offered throughout the United States.
+Students in the ACEND accredited dietetics program at USI will be able to participate in a competitive computer matching process for Dietetic Internships offered throughout the United States.
 For more information about the computer matching process visit the Academy of Nutrition and Dietetics.
 Additional information can also be found under Student Resources.
 Upon successful completion of an ACEND accredited internship, students are eligible to take the registration exam for dietitians.
+Registration exam requirements are set by the Commission on Dietetic Registration (CDR).
 If planning to practice in Indiana, they then can apply for certification.

 Pass Rate on Registration Exam